jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 ### Email Screener

 This is a neat concept.
 You screen emails before they are allowed in your inbox.
 It's almost like everything is marked as spam, unless you give it the 👍🏼.
-Neat idea.
+Cool concept.
 Reminds me of Google screening your calls on the Pixel.

 ### Smarter Workflows